-Amazon Seller Terms of Service Compliance, Black Hat Tactics, Product Reviews and More
+Amazon Seller TOS Compliance, Product Reviews and More

 More and more sellers are getting in trouble for breaking Amazon's terms of service when asking for product reviews and in other areas of their business.
 Amazon's Terms of Service are explicit about what you are and are not allowed to do, but sellers continue to bend, and even break, the rules.
 Learn about black hat tactics some sellers are doing, why you shouldn't play their game, how to write a great product review request, and more.
 Our special guest is Chris McCabe, founder of eCommerceChris and an expert on Amazon's terms of service and reasons sellers get suspended.